MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M06Lab01_PVA.md

 ---

 # Module 6: Intro to Power Virtual Agents
-## Lab 8: How to build a basic chatbot
+## Lab: How to build a basic chatbot

 # Scenario